 Many seniors struggle to pay bills while on a fixed income.
 They might have to choose between buying food or medication.
-Under the federal Supplemental Nutrition Assistance Program (SNAP), seniors may qualify for food stamps (now called "food assistance") to help buy food.
+Under the federal Supplemental Nutrition Assistance Program (SNAP), seniors may qualify for food assistance (formerly called "food stamps") to help buy food.

-In Ohio, a person can apply for food assistance at the local County Department of Job and Family Services.
-They can apply in-person, by phone, or on line.
-If you apply by phone, you will be mailed an application that same day.
-Later, you will need to have a face-to-face interview with your caseworker.
-You will also have to give proof of your income and bills (e.g. rent and utilities receipts, bank statements).
+In Ohio, a person can apply for food assistance with their local County Department of Job and Family Services (JFS).
+They can apply in-person, by phone, or online.
+Later, you will need to have an interview with JFS.
+You will also have to give proof of your income and bills (e.g., rent and utilities receipts, bank statements).
 It is important that you mail, fax, or deliver these papers as soon as possible.

 Whether you can receive food assistance depends upon: